sashalex007/quartz_blog/content/leetcode/Can I win.md

 While my suggested approach appears clever, it has a fatal and very subtle flaw.
 If we keep only `total` as a parameter, then caching the function will cause errant results.
 Why?
 Because we can have **the same total, but a different set of available moves!!!** What this means is that for the same total, we could have different results...but if we cache the first returned value for a given `total`, all the other branches for `total` (with different moves available) remain **unexplored!** The moral here, is that if we want to have `total` as the single dimension of our search space, then we cannot cache.
 And if we cannot cache, we get TLE.

 So what is the remedy here?
 The solution is to include `moves_available` as a function parameter.
 But how?
 Lists and sets are mutable and thus cannot be hashed...so how does this help? **Tuple** to the rescue!
-We can keep a list of moves available as a tuple, which is a hash-able type...and the side benefit is that the tuple will be in increasing order so the optimal move can be found in `o(1)` time.
+We can keep a list of moves available as a tuple, which is a hash-able type...and the side benefit is that the tuple will be in increasing order so the max move can be found in `o(1)` time.

 **Implementation**
 ```python